SpicyPizza/create-envfile/README.md

 ## About

 A Github Action to create an '.env' file with Github Secrets.
-This is useful when you are creating artifacts that need to contain secrets stored in Github Secrets.
+This is useful when you are creating artifacts that contain values stored in Github Secrets.
 This creates a file with variables that are defined in the Action config.